To boost IAF, Defence Ministry looking at French mid-air refuellers

 The Airbus aircraft can transport 260 personnel in cabin and fuel in the cargo.
 The MRTT can be turned into a tanker, transport or air ambulance or all three at the same time with a total crew of 3.

-Currently the IAF operates seven Russian IL-76 M refuels.
+Currently, the IAF operates seven Russian IL-76 M refuels.
 China is operating three of the same Russian refuellers along with 10 vintage modified versions of the Russian bombers.